malabya-ittb/d8-sitebuilder-study-qs/sample_qs.md

   b) Add http://www.examples.com <br>
   c) Add external links module. <br>

-12) If you want to give top commenters to post comments without approval, what would you do?
+12) If you want to give top commenters to post comments without approval, what would you do?<br>
   a) In permissions page, create a comment role and check skip comment approval. <br>
   b) In content type config, remove approval. <br>